deepskydetail/no.ai.challenge/README.md

 # No AI Challenge!
 The Real Intelligence Contest!

 ##  ENTRY PERIOD
-The Contest begins on 1/7/25 and ends on 2/7/25.
+The Contest begins on 1/7/25 and ends on 2/10/25.
 Entries submitted before or after the Entry Period will not be eligible.
+Submit here: deepskydetail.challenges@gmail.com

 ## HOW TO ENTER
 To enter the Contest: